AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-can-want-connection-without-chasing-it.md

 title: "I Can Want Connection Without Chasing It"
 date: 2025-05-31
 description: "Desire doesn’t have to turn into pursuit.
 I can hold space for what I long for—without running after it."
+excerpt: "I used to chase connection, hoping it would prove my worth.
+Now I let my longing exist without turning it into a pursuit.
+Real connection doesn’t need convincing."
 thumbnail: /images/posts/want-without-chase.jpg
+tags: [Connection, Self-Worth, Boundaries, Emotional Health]
 ---

 There’s a delicate balance I’m learning: